rico345100/gulp-react-boilerplate/readme.md

 ## Production Build
-To set your application production mode, simply update environment variable inside of config.json to "production".
+To set your application production mode, simply update "environment" inside of config.json to "production".
-Also don't run your server with "gulp serv" in production state!
+Also don't run your server with "gulp serve" in production state!

 ## License